iamrws/FCND-Motion-Planning/writeup.md

 The following is credited to: https://stackoverflow.com/questions/328107/how-can-you-determine-a-point-is-between-two-other-points-on-a-line-segment/328193

-According to Darius Bacon and the book Beautiful Code, "Check if the cross product of b-a and c-a is0: that means all the points are collinear.
+According to Darius Bacon, "Check if the cross product of b-a and c-a is0: that means all the points are collinear.
 If they are, check if c's coordinates are between a's and b's.
 Use either the x or the y coordinates, as long as a and b are separate on that axis (or they're the same on both).

 def is_on(a, b, c):
     "Return true iff point c intersects the line segment from a to b."